awsdocs/amazon-redshift-management-guide/doc_source/copy-unload-iam-role.md

 1. Choose **See IAM Roles**\.

-1. To associate an IAM role with the cluster, select your IAM role from the **Available roles** list\.
+1. To associate an IAM role with the cluster, choose your IAM role for **Available roles**\.
 You can also manually enter an IAM role if you don’t see it included the list \(for example, if the IAM role hasn’t been created yet\)\.

 1. To disassociate an IAM role from the cluster, choose **X** for the IAM role that you want to disassociate\.